After completing this unit, you’ll be able to:

 Documentation debt has a real impact.
 One of the reasons for Salesforce’s huge success is that it is so easy to configure using drag and drop.
 It doesn’t require lots of coding.
 But documentation debt kills that agility.

 Even the simplest change could potentially impact different areas of the business.
 Currently, one option is to look in Salesforce Setup and do a ton of detective work.
 There are so many configuration options, the risk is that you miss something, break the Org and stop the business operating.
 Another option is to create new customizations rather than change the existing ones.
-This bloats the Org with multiple similar objects, fields, flows and validation rules, process builder workflows, etc.
+This bloats the Org with multiple similar objects, fields, flows and validation rules, process builder scripts, workflows, and more.

 ORG HEALTH CHECK